csarron/MobileAccelerator/ncs/api_demo/README.md

 **Hardware**:
 You need a USB Type C to Type A converter to plug in the NCS for newer MacBooks.
 You also need an OTG cable if you want to use the NCS on Android Phones.

-**Software**: No requirements need for the C version.
+**Software**: Only libusb is need for the C version.
+Install the libusb by `brew install libusb` on macOS or by `sudo apt install libusb-1.0-0-dev` on Ubuntu.
 For the Python version, `Pillow` package is used to process the images, you can install by `pip install pillow`.

 ## macOS and Ubuntu